Your travel expert

 Xavier Amigo

-After arrival at Lima International Airport, transfer to your hotel.
+We will transfer to your hotel after you arrive at Lima International Airport.
 Your guide will give you a short briefing on the upcoming trip.
 If the flight schedule allows, we will visit the Pantanos de Villa coastal reserve south of the city.
-These coastal marshes are home to many of the resident avian species affiliated with mixed coastal areas.
-They are also, at the right times, very interesting staging areas for migratory birds.
-At the end of the day, return to your hotel for some rest.
-For those who wish, there is also the possibility of visiting the colonial districts of the Peruvian capital at your own pace.
+These coastal marshes are home to many resident species and can be very interesting staging areas for migratory birds at certain times of year.
+We’ll return to the hotel for some rest at the end of the day.
+For those who wish, visiting the colonial districts of the Peruvian capital at your own pace is possible.

 Dinner and overnight stay in a charming hotel in Lima in the peaceful Miraflores district.